 If you research in advance (like reading this post!) and do your packing right, you won’t have to worry about what to wear in India when you’re there!
 Job done!

-We recommend not packing too much (flexibility and items you can mix/match are the key) – not least because there are so many beautiful clothes, scarves and accessories you’ll want to buy once you’re there!
+Try not to pack too much – no-one likes lugging a heavy bag around while travelling – flexibility and items you can mix/match are the key.
+Last but not least save some space for shopping in India because there are so many beautiful clothes, scarves and accessories you’ll want to buy once you’re here!

 Next step: Have an amazing time in India!